Geology of Iceland: Modern glaciers

+The history of glaciation on Iceland began 3.3 million years ago, marking a dramatic change in environmental conditions.
 Glaciers cover about 11% of Iceland; easily the largest of these is Vatnajökull.
 Icelandic glaciers have generally been retreating over the past 100 years.
 Vatnajökull has been described as one of the more sensitive glaciers to climate change and has lost as much as 10% of its volume.

 As many glaciers overlie active volcanoes, subglacial eruptions can pose hazards due to sudden floods produced by glacial meltwater, known as jökulhlaup.
 Another subglacial volcanic hazard is the phreatomagmatic eruption.
 In the case of Iceland, this type of eruption is the cause of massive plumes of volcanic ash that migrate to Europe and disrupt air traffic.
 Historically these explosive eruptions have had other impacts on human civilization as well, including acid rain and significant changes in weather patterns.
 Grímsvötn – a major sub-glacial volcano located beneath the Vatnajökull ice cap – is prone to this type of eruption.

+Icelandic Surge-type Glaciers

+All of Iceland's ice capped volcanic plateaus have unique surge-type glaciers, some of the best studied are Brúarjökull, Eyjabakkajökull and Múlajökull.
+Surge-type glaciers account for less than 1% of glaciers worldwide and are relegated to a narrow climate band with cold marine low arctic conditions.
+These glaciers exhibit a dual phase development: